 Deterrence and Patient Education

 Patient education must focus on informing patients on the correct diagnosis when it is determined.
 Family members are encouraged to be educated about the nature of this illness, including the presence of alters, as well as safety and grounding techniques.
-Another vital aspect continues to maintain a strong therapeutic alliance with the treatment team and engage in maintaining safety techniques.
+Another vital aspect is to maintain a strong therapeutic alliance with the treatment team and engage in maintaining safety techniques.

 Education may be done with multiple alters that do not communicate with each other, and this must be recognized.
 On the other hand, DID patients often do not want their diagnosis shared publicly, and their privacy must be respected.